Increasing onboarding completion rate with 40%

 Challenge

-Two different users have conflicting needs: the product manager with less prior knowledge would like to learn and experiment more to understand how it works and what they need specifically for their project, whereas an experienced developer knows what they need upfront, and is more interested in the more advanced functionality of the product before they devote their time.
+Two different users have conflicting needs: the product manager with less prior knowledge would like to learn and experiment more to understand how it works and what they need specifically for their project, whereas an experienced developer knows what they need upfront, and is more interested in the advanced functionality of the product before they devote their time.
 The challenge is to find the right balance between the two users, so that it is still useful for both backgrounds, through understanding their individual needs.

 Hypothesis